padulkemid/silvermoon-dotfiles/README.md

 # 🏃🏻‍♂️ 💨 Running the Script

-1. Change to this directory
+1. change to this directory
-2. Run the script
+2. run the script
 3. ???
-4. Profit!
+4. profit!

 ```console
 padulkemid@silvermoon: ~/.dotfiles $ ./install.sh